Watermelon Umbrellas Stir Public Order Drama

 Three women, aged between 25 and 35, will be charged for organising a procession without a valid permit.

-They then marched toward the Istana, carrying special umbrellas decorated with watermelons.
+They then marched toward the Istana, carrying specially designed watermelon umbrellas.

 Organising a procession in a forbidden area has big penalties in Singapore.